<

 NASHVILLE, Tenn. -- When Brian Callahan took the job to be the next coach of the Tennessee Titans this past offseason, he knew he was hired to help maximize the potential for quarterback Will Levis.

-But things haven't quite gotten off to the start the first-year coach hoped for.
+But things haven't quite gotten off to the start the first-year coach had hoped for.

-After spending $228 million to upgrade the roster this offseason, the Titans sit at 1-3, and heading into their Week 5 bye, Levis led the NFL in turnovers (nine), and his six interceptions were tied with Indianapolis Colts quarterback Anthony Richardson for a league high.
+After spending $228 million to upgrade the roster this offseason, the Titans sit at 1-3.
+Heading into their Week 5 bye, Levis led the NFL in turnovers (nine) and his six interceptions were tied with Indianapolis Colts quarterback Anthony Richardson for a league high.
 To make matters worse, two of those interceptions were returned for touchdowns -- also a league high.

-Despite the struggles and a right shoulder injury that Levis suffered making an unsuccessful diving attempt for a first down, Callahan vowed to move forward with Levis.
+Despite Levis' struggles and right shoulder injury, Callahan vowed to move forward with him.

 "Will is our starting quarterback, and when he's healthy, he's starting," Callahan said.
 "There's no controversy.
 There's no second-guessing.
 That's what's happening."

 Still, Tennessee's one win came with backup Mason Rudolph leading the way after Levis was injured in the first quarter against the Miami Dolphins.
-Levis stood on the sidelines with his helmet on, indicating he wanted to play.
-But Callahan and the team training staff aired on the side of caution and kept him out.
+Levis stood on the sideline with his helmet on, indicating he wanted to play.
+But Callahan and the team training staff erred on the side of caution and kept him out.

 The 31-12 win was fueled by the run game (a season-high 142 yards) as Tennessee scored 30 or more points for the first time in 1,002 days.